 Lexus ES 300h engines, drive & performance

-The Lexus ES 300h hybrid is superbly cosseting when driven in a relaxed fashion, but if you're looking for something livelier, a BMW 5 Series is a better bet
+The ES 300h is superbly cosseting when driven in a relaxed fashion, but if you're looking for something livelier, a BMW 5 Series is a better bet

 |0-62mph||Top speed||Driven wheels||Power|